GoogleChrome/web.dev/src/site/content/en/blog/building-a-multi-select-component/index.md

 {% Img
   src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/pjCjCZAnNgHItIYSin1w.png",
-  class="w-screenshot",
    alt="A screenshot of the desktop rendering of a multi-select element.", width="554", height="320"
 %}